catquarks/plant-spirit-admin/README.md

 No live link is provided because only logged-in administrators may have access.
 This repository only exists for potential employers to look at my code. ;)

-Please stay tuned for the front-end live link and repository!
-The front-end is being written in React + Redux.

 # To Do:
 * Pass PlantController tests